kiran-akella/awx-operator-K8/README.md

-I have included the volumes to be created along with the steps in this project for a success setup.
+I have included the volumes to be created along with the steps in this project for a successful setup.
 Have look into the volumes directory created in this repository.

 **Link :**